mc-cip/spec/format_introduction.md

-# Introduction to the MCIP Format
+# Introduction to the MODIP Format

-The MCIP Format is an open format for Minecraft project metadata.
+The MODIP Format is an open format for Minecraft project metadata.
 A Minecraft project is a Mod, Resource/Texture Pack, World, Modpack, Modloader/Framework, or other assets related to the Minecraft: Java Edition game.

 The Format stores information about projects such as their description, authors, download links, and more.